-Classical Reception in the Presepe apoletano
+Classical Reception in the Presepe Napoletano

 This is a pre-publication draft of a chapter in the book Remembering Parthenope: Receptions of Classical Naples from Antiquity to the Present (edited by Jessica Hughes and Claudio Buongiovanni, Oxford University Press, 2015).